STEP PROGRAM UPDATES DUE TO CORONAVIRUS

 Each student is required to participate in at least one program offered each year (July-June).
 Each student will be required to complete the “RPI STEP Student Information Update Form” each fall.
 The form will be mailed to the student’s home, and e-mailed to parents/guardians, and will require updates on the student’s school, grade, Free/Reduced lunch status, career aspirations, along with a program survey.
 Additionally, RPI STEP is required to request the student’s grades and test scores from the student’s school; STEP may request participant help in securing these grades from their schools.
 All requested information must be received before the start of school year programs (mid-late September), by the date specified on the update form, in order for the student to continue to participate in RPI STEP.

 Activities described below are offered for information purposes only.
 Program needs and interests change, and we do our best to meet those interests and needs, so the scope and schedule of programs may change over time.
-We do our best to keep this site updated with current information.

 Due to limited space, special requirements may be established and participation may be by invitation only for some of these programs.
 Once students are admitted, they are entitled to continue in the program until their graduation from high school as long as they live in the area and have the desire to continue.
 Students will be required to submit annual updates of their contact and school information, and a confirmation that they would like to continue in the program.